Typhoid Mary (character)

-Typhoid Mary Fisk (née Walker), also known as Bloody Mary and Mutant Zero, is a supervillain appearing in American comic books published by Marvel Comics.
+Typhoid Mary (Mary Alice Fisk, née Walker), also known as Bloody Mary and Mutant Zero, is a supervillain appearing in American comic books published by Marvel Comics.
 The character was initially depicted as an enemy of Daredevil suffering from dissociative identity disorder, but has also come into conflict with Spider-Man and Deadpool, ultimately marrying the crime boss the Kingpin (Wilson Fisk), as his second wife.

 The character was portrayed in the film Elektra by Natassia Malthe.
-Alice Eve portrayed the character in the second season of the Marvel Cinematic Universe television series Iron Fist.
+Alice Eve portrayed the character in the second season of the Marvel Cinematic Universe television series Iron Fist (2018).

 Publication history

 Typhoid Mary first appeared in Daredevil #254 (May 1988), and was created by writer Ann Nocenti and artist John Romita Jr. Her name comes from early 20th-century Irish-American cook and typhoid fever carrier "Typhoid Mary" Mallon.